paulonteri/livefitfood-clone/README.md

 ## Introduction

- A website built to practical to gain experience in building Dynamic websites and Server-Side Web applications using Node.js and Express.
+ A website built to gain experience in building Dynamic websites and Server-Side Web applications using Node.js and Express.

  Inspired by the [Live Fit Food website](https://livefitfood.ca).